-The portion of I-10 under consideration extends east from the vicinity of the ports of Los Angles and Long Beach in the Los Angeles region, through the cities of Phoenix and Tucson, across New Mexico, passes through El Paso and San Antonio, and ends in Houston, a total of about 1500 miles in length.
-The project objectives include the following: Truck parking and reservation systems will be in place at strategic locations, expandable as needed and as practical.
+The portion of I-10 under consideration extends east from the vicinity of the ports of Los Angeles and Long Beach in the Los Angeles region, through the cities of Phoenix and Tucson, across New Mexico, passes through El Paso and San Antonio, and ends in Houston, a total of about 1500 miles in length.
+A main project objective is the following: Truck parking and reservation systems will be in place at strategic locations, expandable as needed and as practical.
+The parking information system satisfies an important safety concern for truck drivers.